-As cloud computing continues growing in popularity, an increasing number of enterprises are turning to the cloud for their storage and computing needs.
+As cloud computing and cloud professional services continue growing in popularity, an increasing number of enterprises are turning to the cloud for their storage and computing needs.
 In fact, an organization’s average yearly cloud budget was $2.2 million in 2018 — and that figure is only set to climb as the cloud becomes increasingly ubiquitous.

 Cloud Optimization Challenge

 Despite the massive growth of the cloud, it remains difficult for organizations to select and assign the right resources to a cloud application.
 As a result, companies spending money on cloud computing are almost certainly squandering funds on wasted resources.

 Regardless of the provider used, there are many ways to implement the same application in the cloud.
 The challenge is that every application has its own unique set of constraints, from the cost of development and the cost of ongoing maintenance (staffing) to the cost of running cloud services themselves, the volume of traffic and the importance of future scalability.

 Consequently, companies doing business in the cloud today need to find the right balance between the design of the application, the selection of cloud services and how those services are used in order to make the most effective use of their cloud resources.

 So, how can companies know whether they are maximizing their cloud computing?
 In this post, we’ll examine how organizations can optimize their cloud costs to achieve efficiency using Amazon Web Services.